Johannbr/Angular2_tuto/Readme.md

 # Small Application with Angular 2

-## Getting started/Pour démarrer
-If you don't want to do the tutorial, just follow the following steps:
-(Si vous ne souhaitez pas suivre le tutoriel, faites les étapes suivantes)
-- install node.js in order to use npm: https://nodejs.org/en/download/
-- clone the repository
-- cd /folder_of_the_source/
-- npm install (install the dependencies)
-- npm start (start the server)

 ## Tutorial/Tutoriel
 Let's create a small CRM app that allows us to create, read, update, delete users.